Roblox/creator-docs/content/en-us/luau/control-structures.md

 end
 ```

-The `__iter` metamethod can be used to create a custom iterator function, that can be called when using generalized iteration.
+Generalized iteration also lets you use the `__iter` metamethod to create a custom iterator function:

 ```lua
 local obj = {items = {1, 4, 9}}